jkeger/arctic/README.md

 length is comparable to the image size).

 ### Speedup 2: Watermark pruning
-With large, noiseless images in particular, it is possible to accumulate a large number of watermarks containing negligible numbers of electrons.
+With large, noiseless images in particular (and especially with slow capture traps), it is possible to accumulate a large number of watermarks containing negligible numbers of electrons.
 These increase runtime without affecting output.
 Packets of fewer than `[parallel/serial]_prune_n_electrons` can be moved into neighbouring